Last updated on May 14, 2025

 Finale of Devastation | Illustration by Bayard Wu

 Deckbuilding can be a very complicated process, but also an enjoyable one.
-A lot of this advice is intended to help you get better and uncover the fundamentals behind deckbuilding.
-There’s still so much you can learn about how to build a deck, and all you can do is keep giving it a go and have fun while doing it.
+My advice is intended to help you get better and uncover the fundamentals behind deckbuilding.
+There’s still so much you can learn about how to build a deck, and all you can do is shuffle up again and have fun while doing it.

 Do you have any deckbuilding tips of your own to add?
 Or maybe you want some extra advice on top of what's already here?
 If you want to ask me any questions, you can hop into the comments down below or come see me hovering around our Discord server.